aws/containers-roadmap/preview-programs/eks-windows-preview/README.md

 Refer to the Amazon EKS [getting started guide prerequisites](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#eks-prereqs).

 ### Step 2.
 Create Your VPC, IAM Role, Amazon EKS Cluster & Worker nodes
+1. Download [amazon-eks-cfn-quickstart-windows.yaml](https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-windows-preview/amazon-eks-cfn-quickstart-windows.yaml) CloudFormation template from this folder.
+2. Download [amazon-eks-windows-nodegroup.yaml](https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-windows-preview/amazon-eks-windows-nodegroup.yaml) CloudFormation template from this folder.
+3. Open the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/home) and upload the [amazon-eks-windows-nodegroup.yaml](https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-windows-preview/amazon-eks-windows-nodegroup.yaml) file that you downloaded.
+Copy the S3 URL from the uploaded file.
+4. Open the [amazon-eks-cfn-quickstart-windows.yaml](https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-windows-preview/amazon-eks-cfn-quickstart-windows.yaml) file that you downloaded in your favorite text editor.
+5. Replace the **Template URL** placeholder on line 194 with the S3 URL you copied for `amazon-eks-windows-nodegroup.yaml` and save the file.
-1. Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
+6. Open the AWS CloudFormation console at [https://console.aws.amazon.com/cloudformation](https://console.aws.amazon.com/cloudformation/home).
-2. From the navigation bar, select an AWS region where Amazon EKS is available.
+7. From the navigation bar, select an AWS region where Amazon EKS is available.

 **Note**
 The Amazon EKS Windows preview works in [all regions where Amazon EKS is available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

-3. Choose Create stack.
+8. Choose Create stack.
-4. Download [amazon-eks-cfn-quickstart-windows.yaml](https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-windows-preview/amazon-eks-cfn-quickstart-windows.yaml) CloudFormation template from this folder.
-5. For Choose a template, select Upload a template to Amazon S3. **Note**: You must download the template from this repo and upload it to S3.
+9. For Choose a template, select Upload a template to Amazon S3. **Note**: You must download the template from this repo and upload it to S3.
 If you use the GitHub URL to create your stack, creation will fail.
-6. Select your local copy of amazon-eks-cfn-quickstart-windows.yaml.
+10. Select your local copy of amazon-eks-cfn-quickstart-windows.yaml.
-7. On the **Specify Details** page, fill out the parameters accordingly, and then choose **Next**.
+11. On the **Specify Details** page, fill out the parameters accordingly, and then choose **Next**.

     * **Stack name**: Choose a stack name for your AWS CloudFormation stack.
 For example, you can call it `eks-vpc`.
     * **ClusterName**: Enter the name that you want to use for your Amazon EKS cluster.